JOCuendet/badpotatoes/README.md

 - Difficulty is randomized by the speed they have and the distance that the enemies spawn on your play through.

 ## Build
-`$ Ant build` the project (with the supplied build.xml)
+`$ Ant jarfile` the project (with the supplied build.xml)

+note: Ant command must be run with jdk8

+## Usage
 Run the -jar file on the terminal and follow onScreen instructions.

-`$ java -jar BADpotatoes.jar`
+`$ java -jar build/BADpotatoes.jar`

-## Usage
-- Run the -jar file from your machine and you should be good to go.

 ## Game rules
 - Survive and kill all the potatoes.